House of Hummingbird: Critical response

 House of Hummingbird received a generally positive critical response.
 It holds a on Rotten Tomatoes, with a total of critical reviews.
 The site's critical consensus reads, "A striking debut for writer-director Kim Bora, House of Hummingbird delicately captures a turning point in one young woman's life."
 On Metacritic, the film has an overall score of 82 out of 100 out of a total out of 10 positive reviews.

 Tomris Laffly from Variety describes the film as capturing the "soft-hued timeless look" of a time period that remains somewhat "hazy."
-Her review praises the no intrusive way Bora Kim explores Eun-hee's sexuality, never giving it a strict label and allowing the viewer join watch Eun-hee in her journey of self discovery.
+Her review praises the nonintrusive way Bora Kim explores Eun-hee's sexuality, never giving it a strict label and allowing the viewer to join watching Eun-hee in her journey of self discovery.
 While she does admit the movie may have been too long for its premise, overall she states it "fleeting reality of female adolescence with sympathy" and entwines the "workings of both family and society."

 Elizabeth Kerr from The Hollywood Reporter chose to focus more on the femininity of film.
-Overall she describes, "Sensitive, keenly observed and unflinchingly honest," and claims that it deserves success in its upcoming run.
+Overall she describes it as "sensitive, keenly observed, and unflinchingly honest," and claims that it deserves success in its upcoming run.
 She praised the relationship that forms between Eun-hee and Yeong-ji, saying when the two are on screen together they are allowed to fully be free in a way of quotidian struggles.

-Andrew Bundy from The Playlist talks about how the film explores the fine line of "harsh and heartfelt communication" which Yeong-ji helps Eun-hee discover it difference all comes down to personal understanding.
+Andrew Bundy from The Playlist talks about how the film explores the fine line of "harsh and heartfelt communication," and how Yeong-ji helps Eun-hee discover their difference all comes down to personal understanding.
 While a little long, Bundy praises the film on exploring the path to show the importance of empathy and understanding.

 In 2020, the film was ranked by The Guardian number 18 among the classics of modern South Korean cinema.